Arènes de Nîmes (The Arena of Nimes)

 The arena where the shows took place measures 68 m by 38 m.

-Several time per year the arena is holding a lot events, music concert, Roman games etc… One of the most local and acclaim event is the bullfight.
+Several time per year the The Arena of Nîmes is holding a lot events, music concert, Roman games etc… One of the most local and acclaim event is the bullfight.
 The bull fights in the Arena of Nîmes are called Corrida (from the Spanish “Corrida).
 They are the evidence of how the Spanish Culture is very present in the region.
 Corrida are organized several times per year in Nîmes during local festivals called “Feria” (From the Spanish “Feria).
 There is also some other games this time with no death of the bull, we call them “courses Camarguaises” and the bulls tha are used for these event are typical local bulls from Camargue, they are less dangerous than the bulls we use for Corridas.
 It is extremely important to notice that the bulls used for Corridas are only raised and selected for Corridas.
 They are selected for their brutality and those animals (at the opposite of most animals) never give up a fight, whoever the opponent is.

 The Feria is definitely a real institution in Nîmes, this is THE event that you must literally attempt once in your life.
 There two big Ferias twice per year in Nîmes: The first one and the biggest one by far is the “Feria de Pentecôte”, which take place for 5 days between the end of May and mid-June up to the year.
 The second one is the “Feria des Vendanges” which take place for 5 days the third week of September.

 What makes the Feria such a unique and outstanding festival is the multitude of events that you can see all over the city!
 Pégoulade (which is a carnival/procession that launch the opening of the Feria), corridas, Bodegas (from the Spanish word “Bodega), Sevillanas dances, Spanish food and giant paellas freshly made, Sangria, Flamenco music concerts and plenty of bull related events such as the ancierros and abrivados where we literally let the bulls playing with people in the streets!
+Make sure to check at our article about the best things to do during the Feria.

 Well… I will write anyway an entire post about Feria.
 Please also notice that there is Feria in other nearby cities as well as corridas such as in the City of Arles, but the Ferias de Nîmes are definitely and by far the most important ones.
 By the way the bronze statue that we can see in front of the Arena on the South Side is the one of the most well-known local torero Nimenos II who died on November 25th, 1991 few month after being hurled into the air by a bull in the Arena of Arles on September 10th, 1989 in Arles.